Obituary: Clara Jean Rogers, 80, Balltown

 She is survived by her husband of 61 years, Anthony Lee Rogers of Balltown; three daughters, Angela (Rick) Greer of Bloomfield, Lisa (Denny) Lewis of Bardstown, and Melissa (Tommy) Cecil of Balltown; one son, Ronnie Rogers of Balltown; three sisters, Cathy Gartland, Rita Peake, and Helen Kappell; two brothers, Freddy Simpson, and Stevie Simpson; eight grandchildren; and nine great-grandchildren.

 The Funeral Mass is 11 a.m.
 Thursday, Sept.
-24, 2020, at St. Thomas Catholic Church with burial in the churc cemetery with the Rev. Jason Harris officiating.
+24, 2020, at St. Thomas Catholic Church, with burial in the church cemetery with the Rev. Jason Harris officiating.

 Memorial contributions may go to Hospice of Nelson County.